SindujaRajadurai/bowlerDemo/README.md

    #Install npm in the project folder directory by npm install command.

 Step 2:
     #Run npm run dev command to start the game play.
-The game should work in localhost:3000
+The game should load in localhost:3000